woocommerce/woocommerce-ios/ARCHITECTURE.md

 A.  **Storage.framework**

-        New entities are defined in the CoreData Model, and it's code is generated thru the Model Editor.
+        New entities are defined in the CoreData Model, and its code is generated thru the Model Editor.

 B.  **Networking.framework**